petebankhead/fluorescence-simulator/README.md

 # Fluorescence imaging simulator
 This is a simple ImageJ plugin to simulate blur and noise from fluorescence imaging, and also the impact of adjusting several microscope parameters.

+### Download
+The plugin can be downloaded [here]([fluorescence-simulator-1.0.0.jar](https://github.com/petebankhead/fluorescence-simulator/releases/download/1.0.0/fluorescence_simulator-1.0.0.jar).

 ### Installation
 First you will need to install either [ImageJ](https://imagej.nih.gov/ij/) for [Fiji](www.fiji.sc).

 The plugin is then installed using the normal approach for ImageJ, as documented [here](http://imagej.net/Installing_3rd_party_plugins).

-In summary, this means simply put the Jar file (fluorescence-simulator-1.0.0.jar) inside ImageJ's plugins folder.
+In summary, this means simply put the Jar file ([fluorescence-simulator-1.0.0.jar](https://github.com/petebankhead/fluorescence-simulator/releases/download/1.0.0/fluorescence_simulator-1.0.0.jar)) inside ImageJ's plugins folder.

 ### Usage